bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/h/HasDrainage_30Z3LZrU15p9CBV6oSf4at/Documentation.md

-Indicates whether the infrastructure element has drainage embeded or not.
+Indicates whether the infrastructure element has drainage embedded or not.